PixelSenseiAvi/Bouncy/README.md

 * This project is created in Unity3D.
 *	The environment is created on a 20x20 plane in a low-poly environment.
-*	The game is placed in 2 environment settings: day and night.
+*	The game has 2 environment settings: day and night.
-*	The ball is restricted to move in a certain path, all nearby objects have a mesh collider to give effects like elastic bounce.
+*	The nearby buildings have a mesh colliders to restrict the ball movement along the path and trigger effects like elastic bounce.
 *	The path contains some destructible objects and characters.
 Destroying the objects and characters may result in rewarding or losing coins.
 Also, the collision to nearby building results in losing coin.
 *	As soon as the score reaches <0, the game is over.
 *	The main objective is to roll the ball to collect as many coins as possible and make exit.